1897: Death of Jandamarra

 ... the International Day constitutes a means to promote the values of the United Nations and to reaffirm the faith of our peoples in the purposes and principles enshrined in its Charter, to reaffirm the importance and relevance of multilateralism and international law and to advance the common goal of lasting and sustained peace through… Read More »International Day of Multilateralism and Diplomacy for Peace

 The International Labour Organisation (ILO) began to celebrate this day in 2003 however the trade union movement internationally has marked this day as the International Commemoration Day for Dead and Injured Workers since 1996.
 This celebration is an integral part of the Global Strategy on Occupational Safety and Health of the ILO.
 As part of the 2020… Read More »World Day for Health and Safety at Work

 St Peter Chanel was a Marist priest and the first martyr of the South Pacific.
 Read more about his life here.
 Prayer to St Peter Chanel You left your homelandto proclaim Jesus, Saviour of the world,to the peoples of Oceania.
 Guided by the Spirit of God,who is the strength of the gentle,you bore witness to… Read More »1841: Death of St Peter Chanel in the New Hebrides (Vanuatu)

+Resources including a video, the full text of Bishop Long's Pastoral Message for the Feast of St Joseph the Worker 2020, and graphics are available here.
 Did you know that for over twenty years now the Catholic Church in Australia has marked the Feast of St Joseph the Worker with a pastoral letter?
-These letters place Catholic Social Teaching in dialogue with current work issues in Australia, making a uniquely Australian contribution to the Church's teachings on work.
-Initiated and created… Read More »St Joseph the Worker
+These letters… Read More »St Joseph the Worker